-RoF (Radio on Fiber) relay link is proposed as one of usage models of 11aj backhaul.
+RoF (Radio on Fiber) relay tramsmission link is proposed as one of usage models of 802.11aj.
 RoF relay link can extend wireless access area to the different location without additional requirements.
-RoF relay link has broadband transmission capability because of O/E and E/O broadband conversion characteristics and can transmit signals at 45-GHz and 60-GHz bands simultaneously.
+RoF relay link has broadband transmission capability due to O/E and E/O broadband conversion characteristics and can transmit RF signals at 45-GHz and 60-GHz bands simultaneously.

-The aim of this contribution is to add usage model 4c in the IEEE 802.11aj Usage Models Document IEEE 802.11-12/1145r4.
+The aim of this contribution is to add a new usage model for IEEE 802.11aj Usage Models Document IEEE 802.11-12/1245r4.